JohnEdwa/RTAutoSprintAddon/README.md

 # Description

-Additional patch for RTAutoSprintExtended that add patches for a few custom characters and skill packs, as well as a way to set them up as a configuration file entry.
+Additional module for [RTAutoSprintExtended](https://thunderstore.io/package/JohnEdwa/RTAutoSprintEx/) that adds patches for a few custom characters and skill packs, as well as a way to set them up as a configuration file entry.

 ### Mod compatibility and "API":

 Included patches:

 * Artificer Extended: Animation delay for ``IceShard``, ``LaserBolt`` and ``SnowBall``.
+Sprint disable for ``CastThunder``.
 * MandoGaming: Animation delay for ``HeavyPistol2`` and ``BeamPistol``.
 * EggsSkills: Animation delay for ``CombatShotgunEntity``, ``TeslaMineFireState``.
 Sprint disable for ``DirectiveRoot``.
 * Playble Templar: Sprint disable for ``TemplarRifleFire``.
 * The House: Sprint disable for ``Roulette``.

+---

-**This is for RTAutoSprintEx, i.e what this addon is doing.**
+**The rest is for RTAutoSprintEx, i.e what this addon is doing.**

 You can use SendMessage to register an EntityState to the list of Sprint Disablers and Animation Delayers.
 Add a soft dependency to ensure RTAutoSprintEx is loaded before your mod.